10 Free Adult Education Courses & Certificates 2026

 10. ProLiteracy – Distance Education Training

-You’ll learn how to engage learners and track progress in virtual settings.
+You’ll learn how to engage learners in virtual environments while also tracking progress and maintaining accountability.
+These skills are critical for delivering successful online instruction.
 A certificate of completion is available.

 How We Rank Courses